Index-Out-Of-Range/junior3-2/xu-qiu-fen-xi-he-xi-tong-she-ji/ppt-1.md

 ## Model
+##### Definition:
-* definition: the intermediate descriptions (documents) produced in the process.
+* the intermediate descriptions (documents) produced in the process.
 > 过程中产生的中间描述（文件）。

-* features:
+##### Features:
 * Abstract view of a system.
 * Easy to understand.
 * A valuable means for communication.

+## Relationship between analysis models and design models
+* analysis models → design models
+* What if different languages are used for the two phases?
+> Information can not be accurately translated.
+* **OO technology**: use the same kinds of models in the two phases.
+    * The analysis models will be preserved and recognized in the design phase.
+    * Design phase: just adding some details.
+Thus, the course only covers the design phase.